 Use your fingers to protect the ear leather.
-Brush the entire coat on the front and back of the ears upwards and trim this hair to the tips of the ears.
+Brush the entire Pomeranian’s coat on the front and back of the ears upwards and trim this hair to the tips of the ears.

 Always keep the length of the inside cuts shorter than the outside cuts.
 Try not to make the cuts to the tips of the ears too long.

-Trimming an excessive amount of hair from the ears will merely create the illusion of a Pomeranian with very large ears.
+Try not to make the cuts to the tips of the ears too long.
 Properly trimmed, the Pomeranian’s ears and ruff will present the image of tiny ears poking out from a halo of hair encircling the head.

-Trimming a Pomeranian Dog – Feet
+How to Properly Trim a Pomeranian Dog – Feet

 Toenails need to be trimmed short before you start trimming the feet.
 Begin trimming excess hair from between the pads.
 Show Pomeranians should display cleanly trimmed feet and pads when moving away from the Judge.